 - query intent.

-If one region has high CPC and poor lead quality, restrict it or separate it.
+If one region has high CPC and poor lead quality, first check whether location settings, small samples or sales handling explain the pattern, then restrict or separate it if the evidence holds.
 If mobile CPC is low but the mobile form is broken, fix the page before shifting budget.
-If evening clicks are cheap but unqualified, schedule controls may improve both CPC and CPA.
+If evening clicks are cheap but consistently unqualified, schedule controls may help.

 10. Reduce CPC by removing waste, not demand